KRAO-FM

-KRAO-FM (102.5 FM), also known as myRadio 102.5, is a hot adult contemporary radio station broadcasting in the Palouse region of Northern Idaho and Eastern Washington.
+KRAO-FM (102.5 FM) is a radio station broadcasting a classic hits format in the Palouse region of Northern Idaho and Eastern Washington.
 Licensed to Colfax, Washington, United States, the station is currently owned by Inland Northwest Broadcasting, LLC.

 History

 The station went on the air as KRAO-FM on November 29, 1989.

+On January 6, 2025, at 7 am, KRAO-FM ended stunting and launched a classic hits format, branded as "102.5 KRPL".

+The classic hits format aired on 102.5 KRPL leans rock/alternative, which primary targets persons 25-54+ in the Moscow, ID/Pullman Wa/Colfax, Wa market.